AmaanSyed110/MultiPDF-RAG/README.md

 - ### Interact with the Application
 Ask questions related to the PDFs, and the app will provide relevant responses based on the document content.

+## Contributions
+Contributions are welcome!
+Please fork the repository and create a pull request for any feature enhancements or bug fixes.